Bill Raisch: Acting career

 In the beginning of 1945, during his World War II service with the United States Merchant Marine, Raisch's right arm was badly burned in a shipboard fire and had to be amputated at the elbow.
 Raisch had acted in a few uncredited film roles before the war, but afterwards pursued a film career, moving to Los Angeles in 1946.
 Raisch appeared in The War of the Worlds (1953) as "an extra, stand-in, and occasional stuntman", and in Spartacus (1960), playing a character whose arm was hacked off in battle.
 For the latter stunt, Kirk Douglas as Spartacus chopped off Raisch's prosthetic limb with a sword.

-Raisch's first memorable film role was as a one-armed character who initiates a barroom brawl with Douglas's cowboy character in Lonely are the Brave (1962).
+Raisch's first memorable film role was as a one-armed character who initiates a barroom brawl with Douglas's cowboy character in Lonely Are the Brave (1962).
 The following year, Raisch became the "One-Armed Man"—a shadowy drifter implicated in a brutal murder—in the television series The Fugitive, which ran from 1963 to 1967.
-Raisch was seen extremely infrequently on the show, making only four fairly brief appearances over the series' first three seasons before becoming more prominent in the fourth and final season.
+Raisch was seen extremely infrequently on the show, making only four fairly brief appearances over the series' first three seasons before becoming more prominent in the fourth and final season, appearing in seven episodes.
 However, his character was frequently mentioned, and beginning in season 2 "The One-Armed Man" was seen in the opening credits of every episode of The Fugitive, making Raisch's image a well-known pop culture figure.
 In the series' final episode, Raisch's character was proved to be the true killer of the wife of Dr. Richard Kimble, played by David Janssen.
 TV Guide named The One-Armed Man No. 5 in their 2013 list of The 60 Nastiest Villains of All Time.

 Raisch worked as actor Burt Lancaster's stand-in in several films, although Lancaster was four inches taller than he.

 Raisch's disability led to his being typecast, usually as a criminal.
 He subsequently worked in Los Angeles as an acting coach.
 He died of lung cancer in a Santa Monica, California, hospital on July 31, 1984, aged 79.
 His body was cremated and his ashes scattered at sea.